JuliaLang/julia/JuliaSyntax/README.md

   to be the module name after the `.` is parsed.
 But `$` can never be a valid module name in normal Julia code so this makes no sense.

+* Triple quoted `var"""##"""` identifiers are allowed.
+But it's not clear these are required or desired given that they come with the complex triple-quoted string deindentation rules.

+* Deindentation of triple quoted strings with mismatched whitespace is weird when there's nothing but whitespace.
+For example, we have `"\"\"\"\n  \n \n  \"\"\"" ==> "\n \n"` so the middle line of whitespace here isn't dedented but the other two longer lines are??
+Here it seems more consistent that either (a) the middle line should be deindented completely, or (b) all lines should be dedented only one character, as that's the matching prefix.

 # Comparisons to other packages

 ### Official Julia compiler